gibbster/ELK_playground/README.md

 This is _not_ intended to be used in any type of production environment.
 Use an official repo on docker hub for that.

+This version uses nc as a source for logstash/elasticsearch.
+Use the logspout branch for a version which uses nginx as a source.

 ## Usage

 Before running, be sure that docker has been correctly installed.
 Optionally install docker-compose